Alexandra Boyd: Acting career

 Boyd moved back to the UK in 2006 after living in the US for seventeen years.
 While living and working in Los Angeles she appeared in Mr. Holland's Opus and James Cameron's Titanic.

 On American TV, Boyd made appearances on Party of Five, Sabrina, the Teenage Witch and The Bernie Mac Show.
 She has performed voices for radio commercials & animated features such as The Wild Thornberries.
 She is the voice of Elaine Marley in The Curse of Monkey Island, Tales of Monkey Island, Return to Monkey Island and the special editions of The Secret of Monkey Island and Monkey Island 2: LeChuck's Revenge.

 On British TV, she played Clarissa Mason on Coronation Street (Granada TV) and Dennis Waterman's love interest in an episode of New Tricks (BBC).
 She has guest starred in several episodes of BBC1's Doctors and Holby City.

 Her theatre credits range from Shakespeare to panto; many Alan Ayckbourn plays; Rita in Educating Rita and Eliza Doolittle in Pygmalion.
 In 2007 she produced and performed in a one-woman show at the Hackney Empire.

 In November 2009 she co-starred with Danny Webb in Visiting Hours, a short film written for her and directed by Steve Hughes.
 The film played at the Milan International Film Festival 2010 and the Los Angeles Short Film Festival 2010 and ENCOUNTERS 2010 in Bristol.

 Boyd plays the Chief of Delegation in the Luc Beeson (Europacorp) film From Paris with Love, with John Travolta and Jonathan Rhys Meyers.
 The film was directed by Pierre Morel and written and produced by Luc Besson.

 Writer and director

 Boyd created her production company New Thirty Pictures in 2013.
 She wrote, directed and produced her debut feature film, a supernatural thriller called Widow's Walk.
 It is set and shot in her native Suffolk.
 The film stars Miranda Raison, David Caves, Anthony Howell and Virginia McKenna.
 The film launched on Amazon Prime Video (UK/EU) in December 2019.

+Her second feature is a documentary.
+Ship of Dreams: Titanic Movie Diaries is an exploration of her time on James Cameron's Titanic alongside her fellow supporting actors through the diaries Alexandra asked them to write in 1998 during and after shooting the film.
+The film also features the superfans who keep the love of the ship and the film close to their hearts.